 Who will be the speaker?
-For a church weekend, consider inviting someone different from the regular teacher.
+For a church weekend, consider inviting someone different from the regular teacher – they need fed as well!
 A fresh face can bring inspiration and securing your speaker early on in the planning process will make sense if it’s a key element of the event.
 An alternative approach is to involve a range of different people in the teaching.

 When is the ideal time?
 Choose a date that fits into your church calendar.
 If you can, avoid the pressure points in the year such a holidays and school exams.

 How much will it cost?
 As a church, you may want to consider how much you value the event.
 Would you subsidise it?
 And if so, how?
 You could consider:

 - Free places to those with more than 2 children.

 - Free places for all children but encourage church members including parents to gift as they are able directly to this – that way you may be able to make it giftaid-able provided this is freewill and no suggested amount quoted.

 - General support for anyone via a confidential application to the leader.